petebachant/unh-thesis-latex/README.md

 2. Add `\usepackage[autolinebreaks]{mcode}` to `preamble.tex`
 3. Use the command `\lstinputlisting{code/hello_world.m}` where
    `code/hello_world.m`, is the path to the code to include.

-## Authors

-There are comments throughout these files indicating contributions from various people.
-If you contributed and are not acknowledged please open an issue or submit a pull request.

-* I.C.
-Ruset
-* B. Donmez
-* Ivo Nedyalkov
-* Faraz Medhi